LinuxForHealth/py-service-wrapper/README.md

 - `<final image tag>` is what that the wrapper docker image will be tagged as

 ## Run the wrapper docker image
-The wrapper image exposes the service on port `5000` so the following docker run command can be used to run the container in a local environment:
+The wrapper image exposes the service on port PY_SERVICE_WRAPPER_PORT (default is `5000`) so one of the following docker run commands can be used to run the container in a local environment:
 `docker run -p 5000:5000 <final image tag>`

+or, to run on a different internal port (replace the "<...>" with your chosen values):
+`docker run --env PY_SERVICE_WRAPPER_PORT=<internal port value> -p <external port>:<internal port value> sampleproject:1.0`

 ## TODO:
 - Currently the `name`, `entrypoint`, and `path` for each entrypoint need to be explicitly defined in the YAML file.
 These should be made dynamic so that only `entrypoint` is the required.